aakash-dec7/Simple_Encoder_Decoder/README.md

 * Ability to save and load training checkpoints.
 * Configurable hyperparameters for flexibility in model design.
 * Uses PyTorch for building and training the model.
+* Implemented BLEU score evaluation to assess the performance of the model.

 ## Dataset
 The dataset used for training consists of paired sentences in English and French.